10 things to know about how social media affects teens' brains

 3. It's not all bad.

-The APA's chief science officer made clear, social media and the study of it are both too young to arrive at many conclusions with absolute certainty.
+The APA's chief science officer also made clear that social media and the study of it are both too young to arrive at many conclusions with absolute certainty.
 In fact, when used properly, social media can feed teens' need for social connection in healthy ways.

 "Research suggests that young people form and maintain friendships online.
 These relationships often afford opportunities to interact with a more diverse peer group than offline, and the relationships are close and meaningful and provide important support to youth in times of stress."